lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    The objective of this tutorial is to use a reactive force field (ReaxFF :cite:`van2001reaxff, zou2012investigation`),
+    The objective of this tutorial is to use a reactive force field (ReaxFF :cite:`van2001reaxff, zou2012investigation`)
-    and calculate the partial charges of a system undergoing deformation, as well as chemical bond formation and breaking.
+    to calculate the partial charges of a system undergoing deformation, as well as chemical bond formation and breaking.

 ..  container:: justify

-    The system simulated here is a block of silicon dioxide (SiO2), that is deformed until rupture.
-Particular attention is given to the evolution of the charges of the atoms during the deformation of the structure, and the chemical reactions occurring due to the deformation are tracked.
+    The system simulated here is a block of silicon dioxide (:math:`\text{SiO}_2`) that is deformed until rupture.
+Particular attention is given to the evolution of the atomic charges during the deformation of the structure, and the chemical reactions occurring due to the deformation are tracked over time.

 .. include:: ../../non-tutorials/recommand-lj.rst